 If your Clown Loach reaches 10 years of age, this is considered good in captivity and will be considered a fully-grown clown loach.

 Clown Loach Lifespan

-The average age of a Clown Loach in captivity is around 10 years, and with good care and a healthy environment, this can increase, with reports of them living as long as 20 years or more in the wild.
+The average Clown Loach lifespan when in captivity is around 10 years, and with good care and a healthy environment, this can increase.
+There are reports of wild clown loach living as long as 20 years or more.

 Even though it is doubtful that you will manage to keep a Clown Loach in an aquarium for 20 years, it is worth understanding that they will likely be a long-term investment in your fish tank.

 The average clown loach age is dependent on them receiving good care and a healthy diet but be prepared as you may end up with a huge clown loach.

 What Factors Play A Part In a Clown Loaches Growth